FujiNetWIFI/fujinet-hardware/FN32ROV-1.3-Q24/README.md

  * New Power switch & 3D printed slide cover
  * Remove always on solder jumper
  * Add pull down for MOTOR for Cassette emulation
+ * JTAG port removed.
+Signals available as test points

 # PCB

 PCB's for FN32ROV-1.3 can be ordered directly from the [OSH Park project page](https://oshpark.com/shared_projects/mkCMfFhV) or by submitting the files from the Gerbers directory to the fab house of your choice.
 The design was created using [Diptrace](https://diptrace.com).

+SDM pads for passives are 0402 but you _can_ use 0603 sized passives on them.

 # 3D Printed Cases